 Another thing I’d take, just in case, is tea tree oil.
 Its smells keeps the bugs away, and its healing powers are well known: applying a drop on a bite will immediately soothe it.

 By the way, remember that there are still malaria and yellow fever warnings for Guyana, so you will need to show proof of having a yellow fever vaccination in order to enter the country, and I also recommend you get a good travel insurance.
-Allianz has some good travel insurance packages.
-You can check them out here.
+You can find a good one here.

 First Aid Kit